 Remove the Following from Your Child’s Diet

-Give Your Child Good-Quality Fats
+Give Your Child High-Quality Fats

-Fat is essential for optimal brain function.
+High-quality fat is essential for optimal brain function.
 Use organic or pastured versions of the following:

 - Cod liver oil